 2. Spend Some Time on the Front Lines

 To diagnose and solve customer service roadblocks, business leaders need to spend time with customers and the employees who serve them directly.
-Take note of any problems or frustrations that come up repeatedly and how they are addressed.
+Please take note of any problems or frustrations that come up repeatedly and how they are addressed.
 Most often, the root of the problem is territorialism and misaligned goals.

 3. Train Employees as Ambassadors